NectoT/quartz-neurotrauma/content/Cybernetics Expansion (Needs images)/Cybernetic Arm.md

 #### Application Failure:

-Applies 20% [Internal Damage]([Internal Damage](../Any%20bodypart/archived/Internal%20Damage.md) "‌") on the limb.
+Applies 20% [[Internal Wounds#Internal damage|Internal Damage]] on the limb.
 Does not delete the cyberlimb.

 ---